 Guinea pigs make wonderful pets but it is vital they get proper care to ensure they are happy and healthy.
 Below is a comprehensive guide with lots of tips on how to take care of your guinea pigs for beginners as well as for more experienced piggy owners.

 Guinea pigs must have the correct diet in order to be healthy.
 They should always have fresh water (changed daily), a clean supply of grass hay, fresh vegetables and a quality supply of pellet food designed for guinea pigs.
-Find out what to feed your guinea pig and which food products we recommend.

 Your guinea pig’s mental health is just as important as his physical wellbeing.
 This means that it is important he is living in an environment that isn’t boring.
 If he does become bored, he will show signs of stress.